 Checkboxes provide a natural and familiar way to indicate preference, allowing users to choose more than one option at a time.
 Use checkboxes with five or fewer options displayed simultaneously.

-Checkbox size (small, medium, large) and the form’s density (standard, compact) are dictated by the form modifier component.
+Checkbox size (x-small, small, medium, large) and the form’s density (standard, compact) are dictated by the form modifier component.
 Check those guidelines for more detailed recommendations.

 A checkbox’s state depends on the interaction itself or a submission error.

 The actual focus state is sorted for you, so anyone navigating via keyboard or screen reader is set.
 A disabled checkbox prevents the user from interacting with a field until certain conditions are met.
 It’s a good way to prevent invalid submissions, but should be used sparingly.

 Limit yourself to one field per row.

 An alternative to disabled states is hiding the field until it becomes relevant.
 It reduces cognitive load and creates a much clearer path to completing the form—especially as fields change with preceding selections.

 A label should clearly and concisely describe the field’s purpose with no more than a few words.

 Don'tmake the label a complete sentence telling the user what to do.